rchanpra/blackjack/README.md

   - clicking load in the start menu.
 - You can create the *blackjack.json* file by saving and exiting the application, after which the file will appear in the data folder.
+- Additionally, when you clicked the play button, 52 cards are added to a new deck that will be used to play the new round of blackjack.